How to Solve the Model Serving Component of the MLOps Stack

 I said I use PyTorch primarily, so maybe TorchServe?
 To be frank, I haven’t even tried it.
 Seems good, but I’m afraid it has the same model management issues as TF Serving.
 What about Triton?
 I can speak of its older incarnation, TensorRT Inference Server.
 It was a nightmare to configure and then discover that because of a custom model head, it couldn’t be served properly.
 Plus model quantization issues, plus the same woes of model version management as the previous two candidates… To be fair, I’ve heard it got better, but I still am very skeptical of it.
 So, unless I know my model architecture is unchanged and I need maximum possible performance, I will not use it.

-To summarize, specialized solutions like NVIDIA Triton or Tensorflow Serving are powerful tools, but if you opt to use them, you better have serious performance needs.
+To summarize, specialized solutions like NVIDIA Triton or Tensorflow Serving are powerful deployment tools, but if you opt to use them, you better have serious performance needs.
 Otherwise, I would advise against it.
 But that’s not all –

 - Even if these solutions are feature-rich and performant, they still need extensive supporting infrastructure.
 Such servers are best suited as ML workers, so you still need application servers.
 To have a truly advanced ML serving component, you need to consider tight integration with your other systems and ML and data observability, custom-built or using services like Arize and Montecarlo.